|

 likelihood that PTD will be awarded.

-CSS shall consider IW/claimant lifestyle, co-morbidities, prognoses and aging
+LSS CSS will consider IW/claimant lifestyle, co-morbidities, prognoses and

-when projecting future treatment types and frequency.
-A probability factor
+aging when projecting future treatment types and frequency.
+A probability

-shall be used to estimate likelihood of the IW/claimant obtaining a particular
+factor will be used to estimate likelihood of the IW obtaining a particular

 type of medical service in the future.

-CSS shall ensure that projected medical services and costs are reasonably
+LSS CSS will ensure that IW’s projected medical services and costs are

-supported by appropriate documentation indicating that such services are likely
+reasonably supported by appropriate documentation, indicating that such

 1. Temporary